microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/Update-MgBookingBusinessStaffMember.md

 		}
 	)
 }
-Update-MgBookingBusinessStaffMember -BookingBusinessId $bookingBusinessId -BookingStaffMemberId $bookingStaffMemberId -BodyParameter $params
+Update-MgBetaBookingBusinessStaffMember -BookingBusinessId $bookingBusinessId -BookingStaffMemberId $bookingStaffMemberId -BodyParameter $params
 ```

-This example shows how to use the Update-MgBookingBusinessStaffMember Cmdlet.
+This example shows how to use the Update-MgBetaBookingBusinessStaffMember Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS